 Source: USCensus

-6) Oklahoma City's is just 9.5%, showing it's a bustling and competitive market
+6) With a "vacancy rate" of just 9.5%, Oklahoma City has a bustling and competitive market

 Signal strength: moderate